 Dated 18 August 1973

 The documents were obviously not produced by a commonly used typewriter of the period, and obviously could easily have been produced by a word processing program on a type of personal computer that did not yet exist in 1972-73.
 Here are the features that make me (and so many others) say this:

 - Differential spacing (an "i" is narrower than a "w," for instance).
 This was a feature found on some expensive typewriters (the most successful was the IBM Executive; others include the Varityper and the IBM Selectric Composer).
 But most typewriters (I estimate over 99%) were monospaced machines, which assign every character the same width.
 Most computer fonts, such as the Times New Roman that was the default font for Microsoft Word in 2004, are differentially spaced.

 - The small superscript "th" in "187th" and some occurrences of "111th."
 It is easy to make a superscript on any typewriter -- just turn the platen.
 But it is not so easy to make a superscript in smaller type.
 A few typewriters have a special "little th" character.
 (An example is my Olympia SG1 -- see the key at the extreme right of the second row from the top.
 This typewriter is monospaced.)
-If your typewriter lacks such a character, you need to switch to a different type element (such as a Selectric type ball) that uses a smaller typeface, then switch back to the first type element.
-In contrast, Microsoft Word can automatically superscript the "th."
+A few type elements for machines that use interchangeable elements (such as the IBM Selectric's "golfball") may also include such a character.
+So a superscript "th" on a typewriter is not impossible, but it is unusual; in contrast, Microsoft Word can automatically superscript the "th."

 - Curly apostrophes.
 Most typewriters used straight apostrophes (as in he's).
 But curly apostrophes (as in he’s) are standard in word processing.